 How Temperature Monitoring Can Improve Workplace EfficiencyPosted on November 15, 2019

-However, if more than 10% of employees register a complaint, the employer has a legal obligation to asses the situation.
+Also, if more than 10% of employees register a complaint, employers have a legal obligation to assess the situation.

-The optimal office temperature is theorised to be somewhere between 21 and 23 degrees Celsius, with 21 marking the productivity sweet spot.
+The optimal office temperature is between 21 and 23°C. 21°C marks the productivity sweet spot.

 To avoid thermal discomfort, you can use intelligent temperature monitoring systems.